 And that’s the first sticking point.
 The debut album Our Version of Events (written by Emeli and produced by her creative partner, Shahid ‘Naughty Boy’ Khan) does not sound like a release from a dance-orientated or urban act.
 Aside from the slightly edgier and dramatic ‘Daddy’, none of it seems to come from the Emeli who wrote ‘Heaven’, composed ‘Diamond Rings’ for Chipmunk and collaborated with rappers such as Professor Green on ‘Kids That Love to Dance’ and Wiley for a modern take on White Town’s ‘Your Woman’.
 It turns out that most of the songs are middle of the road ballads showcasing the kind of highly competent but play-it-safe songwriting one might expect from the Emeli who has written for Susan Boyle and Leona Lewis and is Simon Cowell’s favourite songwriter.

-The press release for Our Version seems to reflect this effort to have mainstream appeal in a culture, where experiences are played out as if they are must-have products to be consumed
+The press release for Our Version of Events seems to reflect this effort to have mainstream appeal in a culture, where experiences are played out as if they are must-have products to be consumed

-Our Version is, of course, Emeli’s album in her own right and the fact she is clearly much more than just a performer who sings other people’s songs (“I always knew I wanted to be a musician, and I always knew I wanted to write…because the people I was listening to all wrote”), makes it worth checking out.
+Our Version of Events is, of course, Emeli’s album in her own right and the fact she is clearly much more than just a performer who sings other people’s songs (“I always knew I wanted to be a musician, and I always knew I wanted to write…because the people I was listening to all wrote”), makes it worth checking out.
 However, there is also a sense that the initial marketing of her as a solo artist has been targeted at an audience not necessarily interested in her material in the first instance.
-This is something a review on the FACT website rather aptly describes as “a bait-and-switch” approach.
+This is something a review on the FACT website rather aptly describes as “a bait-and-switch” approach and, to an extent, I’d say it bears a resemblance to the way Daniel Bedingfield was introduced back in 2001.
+(Indeed, everything about his garage debut, including his image, seemed to be pitching him as a very different act to the one he later turned out to be.)

 Still, Emeli makes for an intriguing figure in terms of her background.
 First, there is her much-publicised training in medicine that she gave up to pursue her music career, nonetheless still leaving with honours in Clinical Neurological Science – though, as a BBC Radio 1 Newsbeat article indicates, it’s not unfair to say that most pop stars don’t have that kind of knowledge.
 Secondly, her choice of heroines seems to suggest possible feminist leanings: she has Mexican artist Frida Kahlo’s face tattooed on her right forearm and Virginia Woolf’s Un cuarto propio on her left – a Spanish translation of A Room of One’s Own that she had inked during a medical elective in Spain.
 In a BBC Radio 4 Front Row interview with John Wilson, Emeli cites rawness and honesty (stated aims for her own songwriting) to be among the things she loves about the work of these women.